 4) Equipment for an open mic night

 Note: I have no affiliation with any hardware manufacturers.
-Any specific hardware I mention below is for guidance only, or, my personal opinion.
+Any specific hardware I mention below is for guidance only.

 - Mixing desks